 Our level 1 Chamonix Alpine Mountaineering Course is designed to give you the skills to climb safely and independently in the Alps, or will provide you with a foundation to enjoy our more technical alpine climbing holidays in the future.
 This premium course offers a full 6 days of training and climbing and has been carefully designed to teach you the skills needed for safe travel on glaciated alpine terrain.
 The week builds to making an ascent of a classic first alpine 4000m peak, the Gran Paradiso, which makes a perfect climax to the trip. **Free climbing equipment rental is included with this course**

 Who is this course for?

 This is a level 1 (introductory level) skills course, so it’s suitable for beginners.
 If you haven’t used an ice axe and crampons before, or you haven’t done any rock climbing belaying before, then choose this course!
 (If you do have belaying and climbing experience and have used an axe and crampons before, then look at our level 2 alpine apprenticeship course.
 If you are a trad leader (Severe-VS or above) and also have some Scottish winter or alpine experience, then look at our level 3 tech alpine and alpine essentials courses).
-If you’re not sure which course to choose – just drop us a line and we’ll give you some advice!
+If you’re not sure which course to choose – read our choosing an alpine climbing course article, or just drop us a line and we’ll give you some advice!

 On this course we cover all of the basics, so you just need good fitness and plenty of enthusiasm to learn: to take part you should be at Tech Level 1 and Fitness Level 2 (see our Fitness/Experience guidelines below) – ie you need good general fitness and experience in UK mountains (summer or winter).
 If you want to progress onto more technical terrain during the week, then some scrambling or indoor/outdoor climbing experience is also useful.